Wondering what glass table top price range to expect when you purchase a custom glass for your table?

 Here’s a comprehensive look at what goes into the price of a glass table top to help you make a better-informed decision about your glass purchase.

 Glass size does matter, although not as much as other factors that have to do with how the glass is manufactured and what steps are involved in creating your custom table top.
 A larger piece of glass will naturally be more expensive than a smaller piece.

 A tabletop that is cut out of a piece of rectangular glass to create a specific shape, such as a round glass table top, will cost more and it will take longer to produce.
 This is because there is a lot involved in the process of creating a shaped table top.

 The shape and exact dimensions need to be templated, scanned and then cut and polished with a CNC (Computer Numerical Control) machine.
 As a result, you’ll get a perfect shape and gorgeous finish, but it will cost slightly more than a standard square or rectangle table top.

 Tempered Glass Table Top Price

-Aside from the size and shape you want for your table top, the next most important feature is strength.
+Aside from the size and shape you want for your tabletop, the next most important feature is strength.
 Tempered glass, also known as toughened glass, is about four times stronger than standard glass.
 It goes through special thermal processing during manufacturing, or in some cases chemical tempering, to make the glass more resistant to pressure.

 It’s less likely to break.
 But, because of the more complex manufacturing process, it also costs more.
-To get an idea for the price, a piece of 2000 x 1000 clear float glass with polished edges, 6mm thick and delivered to your home, will cost about $330.
+To get an idea of the price, a piece of 2000 x 1000 clear float glass with polished edges, 6mm thick and delivered to your home, will cost about $330.
 This price includes GST.

 For the same size, thickness, and polish, a piece of toughened safety glass will cost approximately $490, including GST.